Through all of my travels, Sevilla is still my favorite place.

 - Bar Antojo

-- Seis Tapas – my absolute favorite restaurant, you must go to the rooftop bar above before in Hotel Inglaterra
+- Seis Tapas (my favorite), the rooftop bar is Hotel Inglaterra

 - Ovejas Negras